 control, individuals and markers that fail the chosen criteria can

-automatically be removed from the dataset with cleanData
+automatically be removed from the dataset with cleanData,

 resulting in the new dataset qcdir/data.clean.bed,qcdir/data.clean.bim,

 qcdir/data.clean.fam.
-For convenience, cleanData
+For convenience, cleanData returns a

 list of all individuals in the study split into keep and remove